artjomPlaunov/artjomPlaunov.github.io/_posts/2024-04-21-ocaml_tuntap.md

 Now, even though our TCP program is running locally, I find it helpful to think of the assigned address space to be "external" to the local network on my machine; we have an interface via which packets can be sent (reading and writing to the file descriptor created by the ioctl system call).
 It can be seen in analogy to existing network interfaces on your system that correspond to physical mediums.

 For example, if you send a packet over the wifi interface, you can imagine that it will be handled externally; similarly, if the kernel receives and sends a packet over the tun device, it gets routed to the user space program that will handle all packets in the assigned address space.
-Instead of an OS and TCP stack, we have our own program!
+Instead of an OS with network and TCP stacks, we have a user space program handling all the packets coming in.

 ```ascii
 Local Machine